New to welding.

-Which you choose to use, solid wire plus compressed gas or flux core depends on the job and location.
+Picking to use flux core wire really depends on the job you’re doing and its location.

-If it was near your workshop you would be able to prepare the metal real nice for welding but out there you cant.
+Plus if it was near your workshop.
+You’d prepare your weld metal real nice for MIG welding.
+But out there you can’t.

-And the broken piece is in an awkward spot.
-What now?
+And the broken piece is in an awkward spot on the vehicle.

 The weld is vertical and hard to get to.

-Flux core is ideal for this sort of situation.
+You’d use flux core because it’s ideal for this situation.